Rookout/docs/docs/node-setup.md

 ```
 <div class="rookout-org-info"></div>

-Note that the `rookout.start` method returns a promise that resolves when the connection attempt succeeds or fails.
+Note that the `rookout.start` method returns a promise that resolves when the connection attempt succeeds (fullfill) or fails (reject).
 You can choose to utilize that Promise or to ignore it.

 ## Configuration